321david123/ruedatec-esp32/README.md

 ### ✅ ESP32 #2 — **Wheelchair Drive Unit**
 - Receives commands from ESP32 #1 via Bluetooth.
 - Controls the **main motors** and brakes,.
 - Supports forward/reverse motion.
-Turning is in o.
+Turning is in still in testing.

 This modular design improves flexibility: the chair can be controlled either by a physical controller (ESP32 #1) or directly from a smartphone.